SafetyLight/Presentations/XXE for Dummies/README.md

 This presentation began as an internal developer training at the company where I worked.
 I subsequently polished it into a presentation for BSides.
 Several years later I gave an improved version of the talk for my local OWASP chapter.

 The 2021 version of the OWASP Top Ten Web Application Security Risks dropped XXE as a distinct vulnerability.
 Instead, it was moved under the more general heading "Security Misconfiguration."
 "XXE vulnerabilities are less common now that more parsers default to safer configurations, but they persist.
 I saw it on a pen test as recently as November 2024.

-## Intended Audience
-This is a technical talk for software developers.
-Using simple, easily understood examples, the talk demonstrates how hackers exploit XML External Entities to exfiltrate files from servers.

-## Key Takeaways
-- XXE attacks are potentially very dangerous.
-- They result from exploiting an optional feature of XML that allows user-defined string expansions.
-- In most cases XXE vulnerabilities can be avoided as a simple matter of configuration.

-## Resources or References
-- [A Compendium of Known Techniques](https://www.nccgroup.com/media/bndihh0n/_xmldtdentityattacks.pdf) by security researcher Tim Morgan.

 ## Contact
 I like to give talks.
 I like giving this talk.
 If you or someone you know might want me to do that, send email to talks (at) safetylight (dot) dev.